realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

      > - Patterns, Anti-Patterns, and Refactoring - Yegor Bugayenko
      >   - https://www.youtube.com/watch?v=LrTBIcFhawI

- - ### Other BOOP disallowed patterns common in COP:
+ - ### Other BOOP Disallowed Patterns That Are Common In COP:
    - Use of `null`-s to define the state of the object.
    - Use of `static` methods and variables.
    - `Get`-ters and `Set`-ters.